About the course

 All programmes lead to QTS and PGCE status, including the award of 60 CATS credits towards Masters accreditation, upon meeting the assessment criteria, specified by the University of Warwick.

-If shortlisted for selection, applicants will be invited to an interview day, where they will be involved in a range of activities, including teaching a short lesson to students, undertaking a literacy exercise, and undergoing a panel interview.
+If shortlisted for selection, applicants will be invited to an interview day, where they will be involved in a range of activities, including teaching a short lesson to students and undergoing a panel interview.
 All applicants offered a place will subsequently be required to produce a clear enhanced disclosure certificate from the Disclosure and Barring Service, pass the 'fitness to teach' requirements laid down by the Department for Education, and pass the Professional Skills Tests in literacy and numeracy, before taking up their place on the course.

 How school placements work